0xPolygon/cdk-data-availability/docs/running.md

-# Running a Data Availability node
+# Running a data availability node

-In order to run this service, the following components are needed:
+## Prerequisites

-1. Postgres DB
+1. PostgreSQL DB
 2. Ethereum node (L1)
 3. The Data Availability node (DAN) itself

+## Set up

-This three components can be run in many different ways, for reference, this guide will provide instructions using the following setup:
+These three components can run in many different ways.
+This guide provides instructions using the following setup:

-- L1 node is provided by a 3rd party, and so just the URL of it is needed
+- The L1 node is provided by a 3rd party, so you only need the L1 URL.
-- The Postgres instance and the DAN run in docker containers, configured using `docker-compose`
+- The PostgreSQL instance, and the DAN, run in Docker containers configured using `docker-compose`.

-Note that this is just an opinionated way of running things.
-It's possible for instance to run the DAN using the binary, and Postgres in managed instance by a cloud provider (an many more configurations).
+Note: This is just one way to run the DAN.
+It's also possible to run the DAN using the binary and PostgreSQL in a managed instance via a cloud provider.
+There are also many more possible configurations.

+## Instructions

 ```yml
 version: "3.5"